pokt-network/poktroll/docusaurus/docs/infrastructure/testing/load_test_1.md

 2. `Stress test` the SMT (Sparse Merkle Trie) and how it is being used
 3. `Build intuition` into the cost of operating the network for all of the stakeholders involved, both on & off chain
 4. `Gain visibility` into basic metrics (disk, RAM, CPU, ingress/egress traffic, etc.…) for our network actors
-5. `Uncover` potential bugs or bottlenecks in both on-chain & off-chain code
+5. `Uncover` potential bugs, bottlenecks or concurrency issues in the on-chain & off-chain code
 6. `Document and design` a process that’ll act as the foundation for future load-testing efforts

 ## Non-Goals